Mastering the Masters Tournament: An "insider's" tip guide to "Live Under Par&quo

 The merchandise shop that is by the main gate is always packed and has a massive line.
 If you go towards the back of the course and up the steps by the 16th hole, towards Berckmans Place, there is a great shop that has pretty much the same items and is a LOT slower ... rarely a line.
 (Bathroom too.
 Guys - you get the massive lines here so this is always a good one with very few people.)
 Items sell out very quickly Masters week so plan to spend more than you think (I, for example, NEVER buy stuff at golf tournaments - the Masters is a different story.
 Friends give me requests leading up to the week and there is always a TON of great great, home goods, and gift items to be had.
 I spend a small fortune each year), and don't wait to buy until the end of the day so that you don't have to carry it around.
 You see it - you like it - BUY IT!
 Or, it may be gone.
 And then take advantage of the direct shipping that they offer on-site.

 5. Go with trusted vendors

-I'm not saying you have to use us to plan your trip as there are quite a few great agencies out there (though really, you should!), but make sure that you are using reliable sources for your on-site needs.
-Ticket prices are INSANE once you get to the scalpers in town, and many will promise and not deliver when it comes to smaller brokers.
+Make sure that you are using reliable sources for your on-site needs.
+Ticket prices are INSANE (make sure to sign up with the official lottery for legit tickets) if you're going to try to buy once you get in town, and many will promise and not deliver when it comes to smaller brokers or random people on the streets.
 Hotel rooms are impossible to come by for individuals so don't plan to show up and find a place within even an hour or an hour and a half, but homes are always an option and many agencies offer hotel rooms as part of a package with tickets and you want, other activities.
 Just be aware.
 If it sounds too good to be true - it is.